BenjaminKobjolke/FmanSaveAsDialogExtension/README.md

 Reload Plugins from within fman.io

-Or just use the "install plugin" functin from within fman and search for FmanSaveAsDialogExtension.
+Or just use the "install plugin" function from within fman and search for FmanSaveAsDialogExtension.

 # Usage